abigailbishop/LibbyLabCellpose/README.md

 # LibbyLabCellpose

-This repository contains the script that uses the [Cellpose](https://www.cellpose.org) module and models trained on retinal ganglion cell identification for analysis in Professor [Richard Libby's lab](https://www.urmc.rochester.edu/eye-institute/research/labs/libby) at the University of Rochester.
-This script expands on the Cellpose package to analyze and summarize a directory of images, compiling information into one file.
+This repository contains the script that uses the [Cellpose](https://cellpose.readthedocs.io/en/latest/) module and models trained to identify retinal ganglion cells for analysis, first made for use in Professor [Richard Libby's lab](https://www.urmc.rochester.edu/eye-institute/research/labs/libby) at the University of Rochester Medical Center.
+This synthesizes Cellpose outputs for one or more images into one summary comma-separated value file, compiling both new calculations and pre-existing analysis metrics for each file.
 This work was led by Sarah Yablonski (University of Rochester) and Abigail Bishop (University of Wisconsin Madison).
 Please contact Professor Richard Libby with questions and comments.

 # Contents

-- `libbylab_cellpose.py` is the script that can takes a directory full of images, analyzes them, and returns a comma-separated value file with each image's average background luminance, average cell luminance, background area, total cell area, average cell area, average cell width, and average cell height.
+- `libbylab_cellpose.py` is the script that takes a directory full of images, analyzes them, and returns a comma-separated value file with each image's average background luminance, average cell luminance, background area, total cell area, average cell area, average cell width, and average cell height.
 - `models/` contains a variety of models for use with Cellpose curated to identify retinal ganglion cells (RGCs).
     - `Brn3a_40X_final`: Annotates RGCs identified using the marker [BRN3A](https://pubmed.ncbi.nlm.nih.gov/19264888/), with image taken at 40X magnification
     - `RBPMS_10X_Keyence_final`: Annotates RGCs identified using [RBPMS](https://pubmed.ncbi.nlm.nih.gov/24318667/) in a full retina.
 This model was trained using images taken on a Keyence BZ-X800 epifluorescent microscope at 10X magnification.